Otto Ambros: Monowitz

 Ambros was arrested by the US Army in 1946.
 At the IG Farben trial in Nuremberg in 1948, Ambros and 23 other IG Farben executives were charged with waging wars of aggression; plunder and spoliation; and slave labor and mass murder.
 He was found guilty on the slave-labor count only, for his role overseeing the IG Buna Werke rubber plant at Monowitz, and sentenced to eight years' confinement.
 Ultimately he was released early from Landsberg Prison in 1951.

 Monowitz was built as an Arbeitslager (workcamp); it also contained an "Arbeitsausbildungslager" (Labor Education Camp) for non-Jewish prisoners perceived not up to par with German work standards.
 It held approximately 12,000 prisoners, the great majority of whom were Jewish, in addition to non-Jewish criminals and political prisoners.
 Prisoners from Monowitz were leased out by the SS to IG Farben to labor at the Buna Werke, a collection of chemical factories including those used to manufacture Buna (synthetic rubber) and synthetic oil.
 The SS charged IG Farben three Reichsmarks (RM) per day for unskilled workers, four RM per hour for skilled workers, and one and one-half RM for children.
 By 1942 the new labour camp complex for IG Farben prisoners occupied about half of its projected area, and the expansion was for the most part finished in the summer of 1943.
 The last 4 barracks were built a year later.
 The labour camp's population grew from 3,500 in December 1942 to over 6,000 by the first half of 1943.
 By July 1944 the prisoner population was over 11,000, most of whom were Jews.
 Despite the increasing death-rate from slave labour, starvation, executions or other forms of murder, the demand for labour was growing, and more prisoners were brought in.
 Because the factory management insisted on removing sick and exhausted prisoners from Monowitz, people incapable of continuing their work were murdered at the death camp at Birkenau nearby.
 The company argued that they had not spent large amounts of money building barracks for prisoners unfit to work.
 The Buna camp was described in the writings of Primo Levi, the Italian Jewish chemist and Auschwitz survivor.

 Release from prison

 Otto Ambros was released from prison in 1951 due to good behaviour.
-He became an adviser to chemical companies such as W. R. Grace, Dow Chemical, as well as the U.S. Army Chemical Corps, and Konrad Adenauer.
+He became an advisor to chemical companies such as W. R. Grace, Dow Chemical, as well as the U.S. Army Chemical Corps, and Konrad Adenauer.
 He was also advising Chemie Grünenthal (now Grünenthal GmbH) in the development of thalidomide.